Ex parte McCardle

 Ex parte McCardle, 74 U.S. (7 Wall.)
-506 (1869), was a United States Supreme Court decision in which the Court held that Congress has the authority to withdraw the Supreme Court's appellate jurisdiction to review decisions of lower courts at any time.
-The entirety of the Court's appellate jurisdiction is determined by federal law.
+506 (1869), was a United States Supreme Court decision in which the court held that Congress has the authority to withdraw the Supreme Court's appellate jurisdiction to review decisions of lower courts at any time.
+As such, the entirety of the court's appellate jurisdiction is determined by federal law.

 Case history

-During the Civil War Reconstruction, newspaper publisher William McCardle printed some "incendiary" articles, advocating opposition to the Reconstruction laws enacted by Congress.
+During the Reconstruction era, newspaper publisher William McCardle printed some "incendiary" articles advocating opposition to the Reconstruction laws enacted by Congress.
 He was jailed by a military commander under the Military Reconstruction Act of 1867.
 McCardle invoked habeas corpus in the Circuit Court of the Southern District of Mississippi.
 The judge sent him back into custody, finding the military actions legal under Congress' law.
 He appealed to the Supreme Court under the Habeas Corpus Act of 1867, which granted appellate jurisdiction to review denial of habeas corpus petitions.
-After the case was argued but before an opinion was delivered, Congress suspended the Supreme Court's jurisdiction over the case, exercising the powers granted under Article III, section 2 of the Constitution.
+After the case was argued but before an opinion was delivered, Congress suspended the Supreme Court's jurisdiction over the case, exercising its jurisdiction stripping powers granted under Article III, section 2, clause 2 of the Constitution.

 Issues

-Two issues were raised by this case: Whether the Supreme Court had jurisdiction to hear the case, and if so, whether McCardle's imprisonment violated his Fifth Amendment Due Process rights.
+Two issues were raised by this case: whether the Supreme Court had jurisdiction to hear the case, and if so, whether McCardle's imprisonment violated his Fifth Amendment due process rights.
+The first question would have to be answered in the affirmative to reach the second at all.